Chapters of Life

 WWI Veterans from Southwest Washington

-In the Service The Great World War Honor Roll Southwest Washington was published by F. H. Cole Printing Co of Centralia Wash, No copyright date was found but usually these books were printed about 1921 and in fact this book has a receipt dated 1920.
+In the Service The Great World War Honor Roll Southwest Washington was published by F. H. Cole Printing Co of Centralia Wash, No copyright date was found but usually, these books were printed about 1921 and this book has a receipt dated 1920.

 This book was published after the “Centralia Murder” on Armistice Day.
 (I intend to add the account from the book and give references to other books on the subject.)